gavincornwell/firehose-rekognition-demo/README.md

 # Cleanup

 When you're finished with the stack (you will be charged a small amount for the resources it uses) navigate to the CloudFormation console, select the stack you created and choose "Delete Stack" from the "Actions" menu.

-NOTE: The S3 bucket for the stack will *NOT* be deleted by CloudFormation, find the bucket (the start of the bucket name will be the same as stack you created) in the S3 console and delete it.